joseph-crowley/wolfram-cli/NOTES.md

 - High precision defaults with explicit trade offs; residual gates in CI.
 - Headless plots and JSON only; no notebooks in version control.

+## 2025-10-25 (IR subtraction pilot)
+- Created `problems/positivity-with-light-states` to launch the first in-repo attempt on the massless exchange extension of the positivity program.
+- Authored `ir_subtracted_positivity.wls` with 60 digit quadrature, hardened
+  CLI parsing, and explicit handling of cutoff versus analytic pole subtraction.
+The heavy spectrum is a thresholded power law with tempering to keep the twice-subtracted kernel integrable while preserving fat tails.
+- Ran
+  `/Applications/Wolfram.app/Contents/MacOS/wolframscript -file problems/positivity-with-light-states/ir_subtracted_positivity.wls --cRen=0.01`
+  and captured `summary_default.json`; the heavy integral `2.36e-2` produced a bound `7.51e-3`, leaving a safety margin `2.49e-3` for the supplied coefficient.
+- Ran
+  `/Applications/Wolfram.app/Contents/MacOS/wolframscript -file problems/positivity-with-light-states/ir_subtracted_positivity.wls --cRen=0.004 --heavyStrength=2.5 --heavyScale=4.0 --heavyThreshold=1.2 --growthPower=2.8 --tailExponent=6.2 --sCuts='[0.15,0.3,0.6]' --irSamples='[0.15,0.07,0.03]'`
+  and stored `summary_tail_heavy.json`; the heavier tail amplified the bound to `4.92e-2` and flagged the coefficient as violating positivity.
+- Confirmed the divergence table shows the cubic blow up of the unsubtracted pole, while the analytic counterterm zeroes the massless contribution exactly across all regulators, demonstrating the subtraction scheme independence of the renormalised bound.

 References

 - https://www.wolfram.com/wolframscript/